MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 #### Setting as a Cloud Policy

 You can also set this policy as a [Cloud Policy](../../admin-center/overview-cloud-policy.md) from the [Microsoft 365 Apps admin center](https://config.office.com/).
+For more information about Cloud Policy, see [Overview of Cloud Policy service for Microsoft 365](../../admin-center/overview-cloud-policy.md)

 #### Setting as a Registry Key